-PGY-1 residents should have 10 hours, and must have eight hours, free of duty between scheduled duty periods.
-Intermediate level residents, as defined by each Review Committee, should have 10 hours free of duty, and must have eight hours between scheduled duty periods, and they must have at least 14 hours free of duty after 24 hours of in-house duty.
-Residents in their final years of education (as defined by each Review Committee) must have eight hours free of duty between scheduled duty periods.
+Residents should have eight hours off between scheduled clinical work and education periods and they must have at least 14 hours free of clinical work and education after 24 hours of inhouse call.
 For residents on-duty in Emergency Medicine, there must be an equivalent period of time off-duty.